Neslihan Atagül: 2015–2017: Kara Sevda and rising popularity

 In 2015, one of the most important and most beloved roles of her career would arrive, that of Nihan Sezin in the melodrama Kara Sevda, which became the first Turkish series to be awarded the International Emmy Award for Best Telenovela in 2017.
 The series also received the special jury award at the Seoul International Drama Awards.

 Kara Sevda has become one of the most watched Turkish series in the world, being translated into more than 50 languages and broadcast in more than 110 countries such as Russia, Iran, Slovenia, Uruguay and Greece.
 During its broadcast in the United States for Hispanic community, it became the most watched non-Spanish series on the Univision channel.

 She made her debut on online streaming platforms with the series Dip (2018) alongside İlker Kaleli.

 2019–2021: Sefirin Kızı

-In 2019, Neslihan Atagül returned to the small screen with the series Sefirin Kızı, playing Nare.
+In 2019, Atagül returned to the small screen with the series Sefirin Kızı, playing Nare.

 The series aired on Star TV for two seasons with a total of 52 episodes.
 It premiered on 16 December 2019 and ended on 11 May 2021, and for her performance she received the "Best Actress" award at the Izmir Artemis International Film Festival.
 However, midway through the series, she announced her withdrawal from the series due to health problems as she suffered from leaky gut syndrome.

 Personal life

-Neslihan started dating her Fatih Harbiye co-star, Kadir Doğulu, in October 2013.
+Atagül started dating her Fatih Harbiye co-star, Kadir Doğulu, in October 2013.
 They got engaged in November 2015, and were married in July 2016.
 The couple welcomed a son in 2025.